 Today, Mr. Rove writes a weekly op-ed for the Wall Street Journal and is a Fox News contributor.
 He is the author of the New York Times Bestseller Courage and Consequence, and The Triumph of William McKinley, which details the 1896 Presidential election, including Theodore Roosevelt’s aid to McKinley’s efforts.
 He is the founder of the American Crossroads/Senate Leadership Fund super-PAC.

-Ruddy sits on the Board of Directors of the Financial Publishers Association.
-He holds a B.A. summa cum laude in history from St. John's University and a master's in Public Policy from the London School of Economics.
+Ruddy holds a BA summa cum laude in history from St. John's University and a Master's in Public Policy from the London School of Economics.

 Admiral James Stavridis